vseryakov/alpinejs-app/README.md

 **Explanation:**

-- The script defines a template and a component, `app.start` calls `restorePath` when the page is ready, defaulting to render `index` since the static path doesn’t match. (running locally with file:// origin will not replace history)
+- The script defines a template and a component, `app.start` calls `app.restorePath` when the page is ready, defaulting to render `index` since the static path doesn’t match. (running locally with file:// origin will not replace history)
 - The body includes a placeholder for the main app.
 - The `index` template is the default starting page, with a button to display the `hello` component with parameters.
 - Clicking 'Say Hello' switches the display to the `hello` component via `x-render` directive.